-The jack can be damaged by overloading.
-Do not use jack to raise the tow vehicle more than 1 inch.
+The tongue jack can be damaged by overloading.
+Do not use the tongue jack to raise the tow vehicle more than 1 inch.

-- 5. If the receiver cannot be secured to the ball, do not tow the trailer.
+- If the coupler cannot be secured to the hitch ball, do not tow the trailer.
 Contact your dealer for assistance. - 6.
-Retract the jack to its fully retraced position.
+Lower the trailer so that its entire tongue weight is held by the hitch, and continue retracting the jack to its fully retraced position.